powercodeacademy/phrg-rails-js-project/README.md

 ## Overview

 For this project, your goal is to expand upon the Rails project you did previously.
-The goal is to add dynamic features that are possible only through jQuery and a JSON API for your app. **Do not use `remote: true` in this application.**
+The goal is to add dynamic features that are possible through jQuery and a JSON API for your app. **Do not use `remote: true` in this application.**

 ## Requirements